 4. You are not happy

-Not being content with your life is a sure sign that something is awry.
-Discover what it is by asking yourself why you are not happy.
+Not being content with your life is a sure sign something is awry.
+Ask yourself why you are not happy.
+Yes, ask yourself that questions and then answer it.
 What often surfaces for me is a list of things that I deeply want to do and am not currently doing.
-Neglecting your passions can lead to resentment and bitterness.
+I want to be better organized.
+I want to up explore my psychic abilities.
+I want to love the work I do.
+I want peace an harmony.
+I want to feel passionate.
 Your dreams are just as important now as when you first had them and should not be denied.

-Maybe you don’t have a lot of time to do them, but find some way to incorporate at least a small portion of them into your life.
+Maybe you don’t have time to do all the activities you come up with, but you can find some way to incorporate at least a small portion of them into your life.
 For example, if you have always wanted to dance, take a dance class once or twice a week.

 You see, many people fill their lives with commitments that bring them little to no satisfaction.
 Life is too short to be lived this way.
 While we do have obligations that are necessary for our basic day to day living, we should always make time to take care of ourselves.

 What is it time for you to stop doing?